The Skaggs School of Pharmacy

 and Pharmaceutical Sciences

 The newest health sciences professional school on the UC San Diego campus is the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 Approved by the UC Regents in summer 2000, the charter class of students was enrolled in fall 2002 and graduated in June 2006.
 The school provides an innovative curriculum dedicated to educating future pharmacy practitioners to provide the pharmaceutical care needs of our growing and increasingly diverse society.
-The goal of the doctor of pharmacy curriculum is to prepare students to be leaders in the profession of pharmacy and to provide them with the tools to practice effectively in a wide variety of currently existing and potential roles in academia, hospitals and clinics, long-term facilities and home care, government, health policy, the pharmaceutical industry, and innovative community pharmacy practice settings.
-It is expected that the emerging fields of pharmacogenomics and bioinformatics will have a profound influence on the future practice of pharmacy, and that graduates of the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences will be in an excellent position to bring these advances to the patient care setting.
+The goal of the doctor of pharmacy curriculum is to prepare students to be leaders in the pharmacy profession and to provide them with the tools to practice effectively in a wide variety of currently existing and potential roles in academia, hospitals and clinics, long-term facilities and home care, government, health policy, the pharmaceutical industry, and innovative community pharmacy practice settings.
+It is expected that the emerging fields of pharmacogenomics and bioinformatics will have a profound influence on the future practice of pharmacy, and that graduates of the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences will be well equipped to bring these advances to the patient care setting.

 The Skaggs School of Pharmacy and Pharmaceutical Sciences currently enrolls sixty students in each class.
 The Pharmaceutical Sciences Building and Health Sciences Education Center house the administrative, teaching, and research facilities of the school.